 Teacher prepares sentences with True and False statements about the movie and students read the text about the storyline or a character and answer True or False depending on if it matches the content of the movie.

-Students discuss who their favorite characters are and why you like them.
+Students discuss who their favourite characters are and why you like them.

-Students share their favorite phrases and scenes and which phrases and scenes they disliked from the movie.
+Students share their favourite phrases and scenes and which phrases and scenes they disliked from the movie.

 ⑤What Japanese words/expressions did you pick up from watching the movie?